Active Topology Inference using Network Coding: Inferring Trees

 {\bf Modification II:} (more than two sources per iteration, coding points send the same combination to all outgoing links).
 Alternatively, we can use up to $m$ sources (as per Lemma \ref{thm-Thm2}) per iteration.
-The probe packets are chosen from $F_{2^m}$, and the sources send $x_1=[1,0,0,...,0], x_2=[0,1,0,...,0], ... , x_m=[0,0,0,...,1]$, respectively.
-When an intermediate node receives $k$ packets from different neighbors, within $W$, where $2\leq k\leq m$, it simply adds them up and forwards the result to the single remaining non-source neighbor.
+The sources send $x_1=[1,0,0,\cdots,0],x_2=[0,1,0,\cdots,0],\cdots,x_m=[0,0,0,\cdots,1]$, respectively.
+When an intermediate node receives $k$ packets from different neighbors within $W$, $2\leq k\leq m$, it simply adds them up (over $F_{2^m}$) and forwards the result to all remaining neighbors.
 Depending on whether the node receives $k$ packets or only a single packet, the leaves of the network will be divided into $m+1$ or $m$ more components; \ie in each iteration, we reveal $m+1$ or $m$ edges.
 Therefore, the algorithm requires at least $\frac{n-1}{m+1}$ and at most $\frac{n-1}{m}$ iterations.

 \begin{lemma} The maximum number of sources that can be used to uniquely infer the topology of a full $m$-ary tree is $m$. \end{lemma}